 NECHE, the regional accreditation agency for colleges and universities in New England, reviews accreditation status every ten years.
 In addition to a comprehensive site visit (described below), a major component of the reaccreditation process is a comprehensive self-study report, which requires the University to undertake a self-study (i) to measure institutional quality and effectiveness and (ii) to evaluate itself according to NECHE standards.
 Suffolk University last undertook a comprehensive self-study from 2000-2002 in connection with its reaccreditation by NECHE in 2002.

 As it has in past accreditations, the University established a Steering Committee for the process.
 The Steering Committee established eleven subcommittees to address each of the eleven NECHE standards of quality and effectiveness.
 The eleven standards addressed the following institutional activities:

 - Mission and Purposes (Standard 1)

 - Organization and Governance (Standard 3)

 - The Academic Program (Standard 4)

 - Faculty (Standard 5)

 - Library and Other Information Resources (Standard 7)

 - Integrity (Standard 11)

-The comprehensive, institution-wide self-study will form the basis of the site visit, October 20-23, 2013, during which time a visiting team of peer evaluators from other colleges and universities similar to ours, will come to campus and further assess Suffolk University.
-After the site visit, the visiting team will submit a written report to NEASC and to the University regarding their assessment.
-The University will have an opportunity to respond to the visiting team’s written report.
-Ultimately, CIHE will consider the self-study, the visiting team report, and the University’s response in its decision regarding the University’s accreditation status.
-Finally, in 2018-2019, NEASC will conduct a five-year review, in which the University will consider its progress since 2013.
+The comprehensive, institution-wide self-study formed the basis of the site visit, October 20-23, 2013, during which time a visiting team of peer evaluators from other colleges and universities similar to ours, came to campus and further assessed Suffolk University.
+After the site visit, the visiting team submitted a written report to NECHE and to the University regarding their assessment.
+The University had an opportunity to respond to the visiting team’s written report.
+Ultimately, CIHE considered the self-study, the visiting team report, and the University’s response in its decision regarding the University’s accreditation status.
+In 2018-2019, NNECHE will conduct a five-year review, in which the University will consider its progress since 2013.